h5py/h5py/README.rst

 Installation
 ------------

-Pre-build `h5py` can either be installed via your Python Distribution (e.g.
+Pre-built `h5py` can either be installed via your Python Distribution (e.g.
 `Continuum Anaconda`_, `Enthought Canopy`_) or from `PyPI`_ via `pip`_.
 `h5py` is also distributed in many Linux Distributions (e.g. Ubuntu, Fedora), and in the macOS package managers `Homebrew <https://brew.sh/>`_,